Guides

 method add_class

-Adds one or more classes to the list of classes, if not already present.
+Adds one or more classes to the end of the list of classes, if not already present.

 add_class(*values: str) -> None